About the Journal

 The International Journal of Engineering and Applied Physics (IJEAP) is available online at no cost to authors and readers.
-Authors retain copyright without restrictions, and readers are free to copy, display, distribute, and adapt an article, as long as the work is attributed to the author(s) and IJEAP, the changes are identified, and the same license applies to the derivative work.
-Read more about our Creative Commons license at Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
-The editorial board of The International Journal of Engineering and Applied Physics is not responsible for illegal copyright infringement.
+Authors retain copyright without restrictions, and readers are free to copy, display, distribute, and adapt an article, as long as the work is attributed to the author(s).
+Read more about our Creative Commons license at Attribution 4.0 International (CC BY 4.0).

 The International Journal of Engineering and Applied Physics (IJEAP) backup and preservation of access to the content of its journals via PKP Preservation Network (PKP PN).

 PKP has developed the PKP Preservation Network (PKP PN) to digitally preserve OJS journals.
 The LOCKSS program offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.
 The PKP PN ensures that journals that are not part of any other digital preservation service (such as CLOCKSS or Portico) can be preserved for long-term access.
 For additional details about the PKP PN, Please kindly see the high-level overview .
 This journal also applies LOCKSS and CLOKSS archiving.

 The author retains unrestricted copyrights and all publishing rights.

 Authors can deposit all versions of their paper in an institutional or subject repository.